BillotP/dlgz_app/README.md

 ## Analytics

-To see who and when people visit this app, analaytics are available at (plausible/delegationz)[https://plausible.io/delegationz.fly.dev] or emebed below "via" PostHog
+To see who and when people visit this app, analytics are available at (plausible/delegationz)[https://plausible.io/delegationz.fly.dev] and [PostHog](https://app.posthog.com/shared/nSDF9ZPBg5PoVq7nRb8oMvus6gzdxg)

-<iframe width="100%" height="400" frameborder="0" allowfullscreen src="https://app.posthog.com/embedded/nSDF9ZPBg5PoVq7nRb8oMvus6gzdxg"></iframe>